Battle of the Treasury Islands: Operation

 The Japanese were caught by surprise and were unable to scramble aircraft to attack the assault craft until after the troops had landed.
 Subsequently, late on 27 October, a force of 25 dive bombers attacked two US destroyers, USS Cony and Philip.
 In the ensuing melee, 12 Japanese aircraft were shot down by supporting AirSols fighters and naval gunfire, while Cony was hit aft twice, resulting in the death of eight of her crew and the wounding of 10 others.
 The destroyer was taken under tow and taken back to Tulagi for repairs.

-Meanwhile, ashore, the fighting continued.
+Meanwhile the fighting continued on shore.
 Resistance to the initial landing was light and was quickly overcome with only a small number of casualties, which came exclusively in the first wave of the assault.
-Over the course of several hours, the beachhead around Falamai was secured amidst sporadic resistance from the Japanese and then over the following days patrols were sent out to clear the island.
-Meanwhile, the force holding Soanotalu fought off several sharp attacks between 29 October and 2 November, including one attack by a company-sized element that resulted in about 40 Japanese being killed.
+Over the course of several hours, a beachhead around Falamai was secured amidst sporadic resistance from the Japanese, and then over the following days patrols were sent out to clear the island.
+Meanwhile, the force holding Soanotalu fought off several attacks between 29 October and 2 November, including one attack by a company-sized element that resulted in about 40 Japanese being killed.
 On Stirling Island, the New Zealanders had been virtually unopposed and after landing had settled down to a routine of patrolling and base development.
 There were a few minor Japanese raids, but largely Japanese air assets were focused on responding to the landing around Cape Torokina, which commenced on 1 November.

 The British flag was raised over the ruins of Falamai, the islands' capital, and civil administration was restored on 1 November.
-Mopping up operations began and over the course of eleven days a number of minor engagements took place as patrols sought to flush out Japanese troops that were hiding out, mainly in caves on the northern coast.
+Mopping up operations began, and over the course of 11 days several minor engagements took place as patrols sought to flush out Japanese troops that were hiding out mainly in caves on the northern coast.
 These engagements resulted in further casualties on both sides, with several groups of Japanese being killed in firefights with New Zealand patrols.

+Aftermath

 On 12 November, the islands were declared clear of Japanese forces, although Japanese holdouts were sighted in the jungles into January 1944.

-The operation, in conjunction with Operation Blissful, a raid on Choiseul, served to divert the attention of the Japanese Seventeenth Army from the next major Allied target in the Solomon Islands campaign.
+The operation, in conjunction with a raid on Choiseul, served to divert the attention of the Japanese Seventeenth Army from the next major Allied target in the Solomon Islands campaign.
 The success of the operation also helped to improve the planning of subsequent landings in the Pacific.
 The New Zealanders' next combat operation would be the Battle of the Green Islands, in early 1944.
 Casualties during the operation amounted to 226 for the Allies, consisting of 40 New Zealanders killed and 145 wounded, and 12 Americans killed and 29 wounded.
 The Japanese lost 223 killed and eight captured.